ranaabdullah32/Javascript-Calculator-/README.md

 Simple JS Calculator
 Introduction
 This branch of the JavaScript calculator project provides a lightweight and easy-to-use calculator for basic arithmetic operations.
-Unlike the main branch, which features a scientific calculator with advanced functions, this branch is designed to offer a simplified calculator experience.
+Unlike the main branch, which features a scientific calculator , this branch is designed to offer a simplified calculator experience.
 Features
 Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division with ease.
 User -Friendly Interface: Simple and intuitive design makes it easy to use for anyone.